extremeLworld/CIS25_Fall2026/README.md

-Week 13 README
+Week 14 README

-This program utilizes overrides and class inheritance.
-Essentially, all the classes inherit off of User and use its accessLevel() function.
+This program shows how constructors and destructors in classes work.
+When you fill in the parameters of the class constructor, it is called.
-Each class defines the function differently, so it overrides the original one.
-You can see the result of it when you run the program.
+At the very end of the program when all functions have been called, the destructor is called.